 Six Sigma and Lean Six Sigma

-The Greek letter sigma in the assessment of the quality of manufacturing is used to denote a deviation from the standard.
-There are six indices that represent six standard deviations.
-They can be applied in inventory management to ensure the delivery of defect-free products in the stipulated time.
-The lean six sigma technique combines this methodology with the principles of lean enterprise, enabling companies to eliminate eight kinds of waste and thus reduce expenditure.
+In manufacturing quality assessment, the Greek letter sigma is used to represent deviations from the standard.
+There are six indices that represent six standard deviations, which can be applied in inventory management to ensure the timely delivery of defect-free products.
+Inventory management software development can integrate these principles to enhance accuracy and efficiency.

 Reorder Point Formula